ncls-p/discord-bot-terracraft/README.md

 ## Configuration

-The Terrcraft Discord Bot uses a `.env` file for configuration.
+The Terracraft Discord Bot uses a `.env` file for configuration.
 Ensure you have set the following environment variables in the `.env` file:

 - `DISCORD_BOT_TOKEN`: Your Discord bot token.
 - `UPTIME_ROBOT_API_KEY`: Your Uptime Robot API key.